 How Long Do Lavender Sachets Last?

-Lavender sachets made from fresh, good quality lavender buds can maintain their scent for years!
-They will smell amazingly sweet in the beginning months.
+A very good question that I’m sure many of you have is – how long do lavender sachets hold their scent?
+You’ll be happy to know that lavender sachets made from fresh, good quality lavender buds can maintain their scent for many years!
 If you feel the scent fading, simply massage the sachet gently to refresh it as the dried buds will release more aroma.
 I have lavender sachets that are over eight years old that still smell amazing!

 Hi, I’m Pansy!